Is hybrid working beneficial for employee wellbeing?

 We know that smoking is bad for us.
-From the disturbing images that decorate the back of cigarette packets to the facts linking smoking and a range of serious health conditions—there's no escaping these harsh realities.
+From the disturbing images that decorate the back of cigarette packets to the undeniable facts linking smoking to a range of serious health conditions—the damage is almost inevitable.

 But quitting smoking can be hard when it’s become woven into your routine.
-It’s not just as simple as deciding to quit.
+It’s not just as simple as making the decision to quit.
 Your brain and body get used to having nicotine around, which is what makes it so difficult to break the habit.

 Nicotine is the main addictive drug in tobacco.
-When you smoke cigarettes, nicotine gets rapidly delivered to the brain, stimulating the release of feel-good chemicals.
-When this habit loop exists, it changes the way your brain functions over time.
+When you smoke a cigarette, nicotine gets rapidly delivered to the brain, stimulating the release of feel-good chemicals.
+When this habit loop is created, it changes the way your brain functions over time.
 You become reliant on nicotine, and it feels like you need it just to be okay.

 Half of smokers die early from smoking-related diseases like heart disease and lung cancer.

 If you stop smoking at 30, research shows you’ll live 10 years longer.
-Even when you stop smoking past 30, you can still add years to your life.
+Even when you stop smoking at a later age, you can still add years to your life.

 Stopping smoking reduces the risk of premature death by disease.
 And it’s never too late to make those changes.
 Whatever age you decide to quit, the health benefits of stopping smoking happen almost instantly.